mckennapsean/dissertation/content/05-security.md

 ](figures/methods/dashboard2.pdf){#fig:dashboard2 width="100%"}

-Furthermore, at the bottom of [@fig:process], we highlight the different activities of the design activity framework, from the perspective of the primary visualization designer across the various discourse channels, design methods, and resulting visualization artifacts.
+The design activity framework timelines enabled us to reflect on how these projects interacted together, through artifacts and transference of design rationale.
+At the bottom of [@fig:process], we highlight the different activities of the design activity framework, from the perspective of the primary visualization designer across the various discourse channels, design methods, and resulting visualization artifacts.
 What is unique is how a previous design